kazlas/angular/README.md

 # angular
-Usage of angular-js in practise
+Usage of angular-js in practice